xdefilab/xdefi-subgraph/README.md

-# 📊 XDefi Subgraph
+# 📊 XDEFI-BASE Subgraph

-Aims to deliver analytics & historical data for XDefi.
+Aims to deliver analytics & historical data for XDEFI-BASE.

 Still a work in progress.
 Feel free to contribute!